-- Be an upstander: if you see someone in trouble or at risk, call 911 or Protective Services immediately and tell your RA, SRA and/or coordinator. - Travel safely: when walking at night, take paths that are lit, travel with a buddy or use Safewalk (306-966-7233). - For women, Rape Aggression Defense (R.A.D.) training is available for a small cost through Protective Services and the USSU Women's Centre welcomes visitors. - USAFE: The university has created a safety app to help simplify the process for anyone affected by crime or to use during an emergency.
-It features emergency contact information, safety tips, and many other features.
-It is available for all smart-phone users to download. - Educate yourself: Everyone plays a part in community safety.
-Bringing in the Bystander is offered regularly in-house, to help you learn how to build a safe and respectful community.
+- Be an upstander: If you see someone in trouble or at risk, call 911 or Protective Services immediately and tell your RA, SRA and/or coordinator. - Travel safely: When walking at night, take paths that are lit, travel with a buddy or use Safewalk (306-966-7233). - For women, the USSU Women's Centre welcomes visitors.